It is no more expensive to study at Oxford than any other UK university

 - The College contributes to the bursaries and fee waivers managed centrally by the University of Oxford, which are awarded at the same level in all colleges and which are dependent on family income.

-- New UK undergraduates may apply for a means-tested Margaret and Christopher Coombe award of up to £650 to help defray initial costs of becoming an undergraduate, e.g. buying a laptop and a bicycle.
+- UK undergraduates may apply for a means-tested award from the Coombe Fund of up to £650 to help defray essential costs of being an undergraduate, e.g. buying sub fusc, a laptop and a bicycle.

 - Scholarships (worth £350 per year) are normally awarded to those who achieve a First in Mods or a Distinction in Prelims.
 Exhibitions (worth £200 per year) are awarded to those who are very close to this level.
 The awards are made for one year in the first instance and are renewed on the basis of continued high-level academic performance.